Gate-Tunable Superconducting Spin Valve in a van der Waals Ferromagnet/Superconductor/Ferromagnet Trilayer: Temperature dependence of the superconducting order parameter

-The listed above phases are classified according to the most important characteristic features.
-For example, for the BiSS-phase the system has two stable superconducting solutions only at $T<T_1$, and at $T_1<T<T_2$ [see picture BiSS in Fig.~\ref{fig:Delta_T}(b)] two stable solutions of the system are superconducting and normal.
+The phases listed above are classified according to the most important characteristic features.
+For example, for the BiSS phase the system has two stable superconducting solutions only at $T<T_1$, and at $T_1<T<T_2$ [see picture BiSS in Fig.~\ref{fig:Delta_T}(b)] two stable solutions of the system are superconducting and normal.
 In this sense at $T_1<T<T_2$ the BiSS-phase is identical to the BiSN-phase.
-Some regions of the $(\mu_{F1}, \mu_{F2})$-plane exhibit a combination of two phases according to our classification.
-For example, in the picture BiSN+1st we can see the BiSN phase at $T<T_c$, but the transition from the superconducting state to the normal state at $T=T_c$ is the first-order transition in contrast to the picture BiSN, where the transition is of the second order.
-In separate points of the $(\mu_{F1}, \mu_{F2})$-plane we also found more subtle features of $\Delta(T)$ behavior.
-For example, the BCS-like behavior can start from a small region of growing $\Delta(T)$ at low temperatures, see Appendix~\ref{app:Delta_T}.
+Some regions of the $(\mu_{F_1}, \mu_{F_2})$ plane exhibit a combination of two phases according to our classification.
+For example, in the picture BiSN+1st we can see the BiSN phase at $T<T_c$, but the transition from the superconducting state to the normal state at $T=T_c$ is a first-order transition in contrast to the picture BiSN, where the transition is of second order.
+Additionally, in Appendix~\ref{app:Delta_T}, the region of the phase diagram around one of the points of maximum order parameter suppression—where unconventional superconducting states emerge—is presented at a higher resolution.